 This goes to show how powerful subtle differences can make in the overall presentation of a color.
 Neutral colors have an incredibly wide spectrum on the color wheel, so identifying the undertones and the LRV is key to choosing a color in your home.

-Balanced Beige vs SW Perfect Greige
+Comparison with: SW Perfect Greige

-Last but certainly not least, we have our final color comparison to Sherwin Williams Perfect Greige.
-This is a creamy, medium-greige color with subtle tones of red peeking through.
-You may look at these two colors side by side and think, ‘I really don’t see much difference.
-I guess Perfect Greige is a little darker?’
-You’d be right!
+You may look at these two colors side by side and think, โI really donโt see much difference.
+I guess Perfect Greige is a little darker?โ Youโd be right!
 Though nearly identical to SW Balanced Beige, SW Perfect Greige has an LRV of 42, making this color a wee bit darker.

 If you look even closer, the eye can pick apart the two colors and see that Perfect Greige is a tad more on the gray side.
 Balanced Beige, at least compared to Perfect Greige, appears more beige.

-So, if you’re on the fence about which of these two colors to choose from, consider what you’re looking for in a color.
-Which undertones do you want to accent – red, purple, taupe?
-Do you prefer more gray to beige, or vice versa?
-Keep in mind, either of these two colors will change their appearance throughout the day in different lighting.
+So, if youโre on the fence about which of these two colors to choose from, consider what youโre looking for in a color.
+Which undertones do you want to accent โ red, purple, taupe?

-Similar Colors (and Other Options) To Consider
+Other Paint Colors To Consider

-Here are a few gorgeous neutral paint colors to take a look at, even if you’re leaning one way (or the other) on Balanced Beige:
+Here are a few gorgeous neutral paint colors to take a look at, even if youโre leaning one way (or the other) on Balanced Beige:

 - Kilim Beige (Sherwin Williams): a soft neutral color with a warm, inviting feel